Planning permission figures reflect increased activity

 There were 128 approvals in the southern half of the country, 100 in the west/northwest and 58 in the east/midlands.

-The higher level of activity in the second half of 2020 was driven by coronavirus restrictions curtailing both the flow of applications and approval process, with just 193 applications granted in Q2 of 2020.
+The higher level of activity in the second half of 2020 was driven by coronavirus restrictions curtailing both the flow of applications and approval process, with just 193 applications granted in quarter two of 2020.

 The total number of approvals granted in 2020 was recorded at 1,347, which is 126 more than the number approved in 2019 and about a similar figure behind the level recorded in 2018.